qatrackplus/qatrackplus/docs/install/linux.rst

     sudo apt-get update
     sudo apt-get upgrade

-You will need to have the `make` command available for this deployment.
-Install it as follows:
+You will need to have the `make` command and a few other packages available for this deployment.
+Install install them as follows:

 .. code-block:: console

-    sudo apt-get install make
+    sudo apt-get install make build-essential python3-dev python3-tk

 Installing and configuring Git